kai-luni/UdacityTermOneProjThree/writeup_report.md

 I finally randomly shuffled the data set and put 10% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-I trained the network for 3 epochs which gave me a very good accuracy of 3.9%.
+I trained the network for 2 epochs which gave me an accuracy of around 5% which is good enough for the task at hand.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.